Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Detail your transferable skills

-- Make sure to highlight any achievements
+- Note any achievements

 Education:

-- List your degrees or certifications and the schools that you went to
+- In the list, include your degrees or certifications as well as the schools you went to

 Skills: